 - any other information that you wish to include about yourself

 - two faculty references (just list their names & depts. if other than astronomy)

 - a statement stating why you want to be an undergraduate TA

 - attach a copy of your schedule for the upcoming semester

 - Completed Math 410 with a grade of B or higher

 - Overall GPA of 3.5 or higher

-If you are interested, please leave with the Undergraduate Math Office (Math Building Room 1117): your name, email address, telephone number and a brief paragraph about why you would like to be a Strauss Teaching Assistant.
-The deadline for applications is March each year.
+If you are interested, please apply by submitting the following to the Mathematics Undergraduate Office (1117 Kirwan Hall): your name, email address, telephone number, and a brief paragraph about why you would like to be a Strauss Teaching Assistant.
+The deadline for applications is March 29 of every year.